-Andreas is responsible for and he is teaching in a variety of courses related to the subjects of Machine Elements and Tribology on bachelor's level, master's level and for doktorate students:
+Andreas is responsible for and teach a variety of courses related to the topics of machine elements and tribology on the first, second and graduate students:

-Course examiner for the bachelor's level course M0012T - Machine Components
+Examiner for course at first level M0012T - Machine Components

-Lecturer in the master's level course M7018T - Advanced Machine Elements
+Lecturer in courses at advanced level M7018T - Advanced Machine Elements

-Other courses given by the Division of Machine Elements:
+Other courses offered by the Division of Machine Elements: